harness/developer-hub/docs/cloud-cost-management/5-use-ccm-cost-governance/asset-governance/2-Harness-Concepts.md

 ## Evaluations

 Evaluations include all the data about enforcements run (both, directly and from the test terminal).
 The Evaluations window also shows you the total cost impact with each enforcement i.e. the costs or spendings associated with each evaluation along with the last time that rule/rule set was enforced.
-With evaluations, you can view and audit all the enforcements and have access to all the historical data on your account.
+With evaluations, you can view and audit all the enforcements that ran in the past.

 <DocImage path={require('./static/evaluations.png')} width="90%" height="90%" title="Click to view full size image" />